metashell/metashell/docs/manual/embedding.md

 }
 ```

-Display a template class instantiation.
-This is treated as a stack frame of a
+Display a template class instantiation or preprocessing event.
+This is treated
-template metaprogram execution (this is where the name comes from).
-The
+as a stack frame of a template or preprocessor metaprogram execution (this is
+where the name comes from).
+The `type instantiated` is the pretty-printed
-`type instantiated` is the pretty-printed version of the template instance.
+version of the template instance, included file, macro, etc.
-The `<source_location>` is the source location of the instantiated template.
+The `<source_location>` is the source location of the instantiated template,
+expanded macro, etc.
 The format is `<file_name>:<row>:<column>`.
 There is a special file called
 `<stdin>` which can appear in this field.
 This is a placeholder for the the code
 directly entered into the shell. `file_name` is possibly empty, this means that